brandon-mai/Othello-AI-2025/README.md

 ### Potential Improvments
 - Improve the bitbords operations
 - Extend the usage of Bitboards to the whole project and get rid of the old Array-wise operations.
-- Use Late Move Reduction (LMR) to make a more aggressive pruning and only evaluate the msot promissing moves at full depth.
+- Use Late Move Reduction (LMR) to make a more aggressive pruning and only evaluate the most promissing moves at full depth.

 ## MCTS